maxDcb/C2TeamServer/README.md

 #### Windows Beacon

-Beacons and command modules are compiled separatly in an other [project](https://github.com/maxDcb/C2Implant), but the current version is provided in ./Release to be able to use it directly.
+Beacons and command modules are compiled separately in another [project](https://github.com/maxDcb/C2Implant), but the current version is provided in ./Release to be able to use it directly.

 ![alt text](https://github.com/maxDcb/C2TeamServer/blob/master/images/ReleaseModulesBeacons.png?raw=true)

-Two side projects could be used to deliver the beacons:
+Two side projects can be used to deliver the beacons:
 * [PowershellWebDelivery](https://github.com/maxDcb/PowershellWebDelivery)
 * [PeDropper](https://github.com/maxDcb/PeDropper)

 ## Command and Control

-The Teamserver is a stand alone application which communicates with a client with GRPC channel (SSL).
+The Team Server is a stand alone application which communicates with a client with GRPC channel (SSL).
 The Teamserver handle listeners.
 Implant run on the target host.
-Each implant or beacon which connect back to the TeamServer open a session.
+Each implant or beacon which connects back to the Team Server open a session.
 The session is used to control the implant, send commands and receive results.
-Listener and implant/beacon can run on TCP, SMB, HTTP and HTTPS
+A listener and implant/beacon can run on TCP, SMB, HTTP and HTTPS

 ![alt text](https://github.com/maxDcb/C2TeamServer/blob/master/images/ListenersAndSessions.png?raw=true)

 Windows beacon uses primarily windows API and start with no module loaded.
-Module are loaded at runtime using "MemoryModule" project to load DLL sent by the server to the beacon.
+Modules are loaded at runtime using "MemoryModule" project to load DLL sent by the server to the beacon.

 ![alt text](https://github.com/maxDcb/C2TeamServer/blob/master/images/loadModule.png?raw=true)

-Moreover the module AssemblyExec & Inject use Donut to give a lot of flexibility to the user, allowing him to launch whatever EXE or DLL he wants on the remote host.
+Moreover, the module AssemblyExec & Inject use Donut to give a lot of flexibility to the user, allowing him to launch whatever EXE or DLL he wants on the remote host.

 ![alt text](https://github.com/maxDcb/C2TeamServer/blob/master/images/AssemblyExecMimikatz.png?raw=true)